 With most museums and galleries these days, there is also an urgent need for digitisation and preservation – otherwise, some incredibly valuable material could end up being lost forever.

 For instance, some films are vanishing, there are fewer people who can run older equipment, and all too often, information or material is being lost or forgotten about; its context no longer understood.

 It has to be said that people do have a great interest in heritage; be it family members, historical figures, or local history.
 Despite this, valuable information or materials can still be lost or turned over to a generation of people who no longer care.

-As an agency who specialises in interactivity and solutions to help engage audiences of all backgrounds and generations, we’re going to talk you through the whole process of archive digitisation, protection and preservation – and the different ways of improving access to information.
+As an agency who specialises in interactivity and solutions to help engage audiences of all backgrounds and generations, we’re going to talk you through the whole process of archive digitisation, protection and preservation – and the different ways of improving gallery and museum accessibility.

 Inaccessibility, and why archives need to reconsider

 It’s safe to say the majority of stories live with curators, and we may rely too heavily on them.
 What knowledge they have needs to be opened up and made easily available to a wider audience.
 Archivists and curators are an integral part of making that information accessible to the public.

 This goes against the grain of heritage often being hidden, little-known or just generally inaccessible.
 There’s often a theme of rich and diverse materials locked away in dusty back rooms that may only ever be used to supplement galleries or exhibits.

 Well, it’s absolutely vital to carefully consider which materials are being used, and how you can make the most of them.
 You should also think about introducing a change of audience, and purpose.

 No longer can archives be considered as ‘just for researchers’.
 There are now people from a much wider range of ages, ethnicities, social backgrounds, and technological abilities, all who are expressing their interest in history and want to learn more.